bcgov/openshift-launchpad/README.md

 ## Commands

 The project uses Make commands listed in the [Makefile](Makefile) for ease of development.
-The commands are as follows:
+The available commands are as follows.

 | Command                 | Description
 |-------------------------|---------------------------------------------------------------